 People can only send money electronically to others who have an account with the same mobile company.

-It’s not possible to make tiny purchases electronically, so cash is needed for almost everything.
+It’s not possible to make tiny purchases electronically, so cash is used for almost everything.

 Access to other financial services like micro-credit and insurance are costly, if available at all.

-Most important is the Mobile Money providers and banks to be connected to each other to facilitate financial transactions: sending funds, payroll, bill payments, and micro-purchases.
-This could extend to international remittance.
+The Mobile Money providers must be connected together, and then also to conventional Banks, to facilitate: sending funds, payroll, bill payments, and micro-purchases.